grinsteindavid/ai-agent-code-analyzer/README.md

 2. Delved into the `src` directory and its subdirectories: `providers`, `tools`, and `utils`, systematically reviewing their contents to understand functionality.

 **Conclusion & Recommendations:**
-The Autonomous Code Analyzer exemplifies a robust architecture for AI-enhanced code analysis.
+The AI Agent exemplifies a robust architecture for AI-enhanced code analysis.
 It is modular and extensible, making it suited for integration with additional tools or AI capabilities.
 Future efforts should focus on expanding functionality
 ```